woubuc/sweep/README.md

 These languages are based on my own experience and use patterns.

+### Custom rules
+Create a file named `.cleanuprc` in the root directory of a project, and list all paths that should be deleted when running project cleanup.

+See the [.cleanuprc](./.cleanuprc) file in this repository for an example.

+**Note**: If a `.cleanuprc` file is found, the default directories will be skipped entirely, so you will need to add them to your `.cleanuprc` if you still want to clean them.

-### Adding more languages
+### Adding more defaults
+Contributions are welcome!
 Add the necessary checks in [src/discover_projects/detect_cleanable_project.rs](https://github.com/woubuc/project-cleanup/blob/master/src/discover_projects/detect_cleanable_project.rs) and submit a pull request to add more built-in languages, or to add more unnecessary directories to existing languages.